masakachristopher/android/README.md

-Newsroom android project is for a simple mobile app for colleges/ universities.
+Newsroom app for colleges/ universities.